 Dr. Lucy Kalanithi and Dr. Paul Kalanithi with their daughter, Elizabeth Acadia.
 Courtesy of Lucy Kalanithi

 As he was ending his residency he learned that he had stage 4 cancer and that he might have 5 to 10 years to live.
 He could return to neurosurgery or he could write?
 He did both.
-He and his wife then chose to have a baby that came eight months before he died, which was less than two years after the original diagnosis.
+He and his wife, Lucy, then chose to have a baby that came eight months before he died, which was less than two years after the original diagnosis.
 On July 4, 2014, Elizabeth Acadia “Cady” is born and Paul is filled with joy, even in his darkest hour. (see quote below *1)

-He said of his pending death and the time he had left that is was unsettling (a big understatement) but he added; “Yet there is no other way to live.”
+He said of his pending death and the time he had left that is was unsettling (a big understatement), but he added; “Yet there is no other way to live.”

 Both this book and "The Heart" (see review) are about death.
 This one is nonfiction, the other is a novel and both are very well written and have the potential to change your thinking.